ihateblueb/hyacinthhello/README.md

 With HyacinthHello Velocity, you can have HyacinthHello's custom messages broadcasted across your entire network.

 The Velocity plugin can just forward to the other servers, or take over all join, leave, and death messages across the proxy.
 The latter option is recommended.

+If you wanted to sync player's custom messages across your proxy, you could use a single MySQL or Postgres database for all of your servers.

 Requires Redis.